Biorhythms: The Rhythm of Life

-While biorhythm theories have been present since ancient cultures, including those that practiced natal astrology, biorhythm theory is attributed to Wilhelm Fliess, a 19th century German physician and colleague of psychoanalyst Sigmund Freud.
+While biorhythm theories have been present since ancient cultures, including those that practiced natal astrology, biorhythm theory is attributed to Wilhelm Fliess, a 19th-century German physician, and colleague of psychoanalyst Sigmund Freud.
 As written by Thomas Gale, Fliess’s theory is based on cycled periods – twenty-three days (physical/male), and twenty-eight days (emotional/female).

 According to Gale, Fliess considered this system as a “cosmic harmony governed by the solar cycles, measured in days and years, between personal, family, and social events, but also affected by animal and plant kingdoms.”
 The Intellectual Cycle is attributed to Alfred Teltscher, professor of engineering at the University of Innsbruck, who added the third cycle in the 1920s, after studying the academic performance of his students.

-Biorhythm theory gained in popularity in the United States and North America after two publication, This Your Day?
+Biorhythm theory gained in popularity in the United States and North America after two publications, This Your Day?
 How Biorhythm Helps You Determine Your Life Cycles, by George S. Thommen and Biorhythm — A Personal Science, by Bernard Gittelson.
 Today, the more modern approach has expanded biorhythm cycles for a total of six clocks, or biorhythmic periods:

 - Physical Cycle: The physical cycle relates to coordination, physical energy, strength, and overall well-being.
-Twenty-three days in length, the cycle supports more awareness of times for optimum exertion, and time for rest and recovery.
+Twenty-three days in length, the cycle supports more awareness of times for optimum exertion and time for rest and recovery.

 - Emotional Cycle: This 28-day cycle centers around creativity, awareness, and emotional sensitivity and can be helpful in managing depression or other mood disorders.